rvarun11/acme-run/README.md

-# ACME RUN - Liuyin, Samkith, Varun
+# ACME RUN

-Welcome to our implementation of ACME RUN, a collaborative project developed by Liuyin, Samkith, and Varun as part of CAS 735 (Fall 2023).
+Welcome to our implementation of ACME RUN.
+Please refer to the provided [case study](docs/case_study.pdf) and [design documentation](docs/report.pdf) for more details.

 ## Getting Started